A Polyakov formula for sectors: Introduction

-This proposition is proved in \S \ref{sect:swcs}.
-Generalizing our Polyakov formula to Euclidean polygons and surfaces with more than one conical singularity shall require additional considerations because one cannot change the angles independently.
-We expect that the results obtained here will help us to achieve these generalizations with the eventual goal of computing a closed formula for the determinant on planar sectors and Euclidean polygons.
+Generalizing our Polyakov formula to Euclidean polygons shall require additional considerations because one cannot change the angles independently.
+We expect that the results obtained here will help us to achieve these generalizations with the eventual goal of computing closed formulas for the determinant on planar sectors and Euclidean polygons.
 In the latter setting one naturally expects the following:

 \begin{conj} Amongst all convex $n$-gons of fixed area, the regular one maximizes the determinant. \end{conj}